aiskoa/Portafolio/posts/espejito.md

 ---
-title: "[EN] Espejito"
+title: "[🇺🇸] Espejito"
-excerpt: "[EN] Small application that displays the data that a web page can obtain"
+excerpt: "Small application that displays the data that a web page can obtain"
 date: "Dec 28 2021"
 cover_image: "/blog/iespejito.webp"
 tags1: "JavaScript"